heterodb/pg-strom/man/gpucache.md

 }
 @en{
 `pg_strom.gpucache_auto_preload` (default: NULL)
-:   When PostgreSQL is started/restarted, the GPU cache for the table specified by this parameter will be built in advance.
+:   When PostgreSQL is started/restarted, GPU Cache for the table specified by this parameter will be built in advance.
 :   The value should be in the format: `DATABASE_NAME.SCHEMA_NAME.TABLE_NAME`.
 To specify multiple tables, separate them by commas.
-:   If the GPU cache is not built, the PostgreSQL backend process that first attempts to access the GPU cache will scan the entire target table and transfer it to the GPU.
+:   If GPU Cache is not built, the PostgreSQL backend process that first attempts to access GPU Cache will scan the entire target table and transfer it to the GPU.
 This process usually takes a considerable amount of time.
 However, by specifying the tables that should be loaded in this option, you can avoid waiting too long the first time you run a search/analysis query.
-:   If this parameter is set to '*', it will attempt to load the contents of all tables with GPU cache into the GPU in order.
+:   If this parameter is set to '*', it will attempt to load the contents of all tables with GPU Cache into the GPU in order.
 At this time, the background worker will access all the databases in order, and will return exit code 1 to prompt the postmaster to restart.
 :   The server startup log will show that the "GPUCache Startup Preloader" exited with exit code 1 as follows, but this is not abnormal.
 }